 Jira automation triggers

 Every rule starts with a trigger.
 They kick off the execution of your rules.
-Triggers will listen for events in Jira, such as when an issue is created or when a field value is changed.
+Triggers will listen for events in Jira, such as when a work item is created or when a field value is changed.

 Triggers can be set to run on a schedule, and can be customized before being applied to a rule.